debu999/debu999/README.md

-- 👋 Hi, I’m Debabrat Patnaik, a technology enthusiast.
+- 👋 Hi, I’m Debabrata Patnaik, a technology enthusiast.
 Working in financial industry in capacity of Tech Architect.
 - 👀 I’m interested in latest and brightest things in Java/Python/Docker/Kubernetes/Heroku/AWS
-- 🌱 I’m currently learning kogito/quarkus/django/machine learning/small rye.
+- 🌱 I’m currently learning kogito/quarkus/django/machine learning/smallrye.
 - 💞️ I’m looking to collaborate on anything new and interesting.
 - 📫 How to reach me twitter @i_m_debu